 People strolling at Inner Harbor, Baltimore, Maryland, October 2008.
 Photo by Diane F. Evartt.

-The successor to the Chesapeake Bay Bridge Walk is the annual Across the Bay 10K, which started in November 2014.
-The sixth largest 10K in the United States, it next will be held in November 2019.
+The successor to the Chesapeake Bay Bridge Walk is the annual Chesapeake Bay Bridge Run/Walk, which started in November 2014.
+The sixth largest 10K in the United States, it next will be held on November 13, 2022.